carlos-ffs/confluent-dremio-flink-logs/README.md

 #### Pipeline Stages Explained

 1. **Log Collection (Fluent Bit)**: Fluent Bit runs as a DaemonSet on every Kubernetes node, automatically discovering and tailing logs from all running pods.
-It enriches each log entry with Kubernetes metadata — such as the namespace, pod name, and labels — and formats everything as structured JSON for easier downstream processing.
+It enriches each log entry with Kubernetes metadata, such as the namespace, pod name, and labels.
+It also applies custom filters and formats everything as structured JSON for easier downstream processing.

 2. **Stream Buffering (Kafka)**: All collected logs are streamed into Kafka, landing on the fluent-bit topic.
 Kafka acts as a durable buffer with a one-hour retention window, ensuring that no logs are lost even during processing slowdowns.
 This setup decouples log collection from processing, providing replay capability and handling backpressure gracefully.